CO2 soon the recycled fuel with a biocatalyst?

 Carbon Sciences, a company employing only 8 people, claims to be the most advanced in this research, but it is not alone in exploring this track.

-Investor-researcher Craig Venter, whose team had been the first to announce that he had succeeded in decoding the human genome in 2000, announced in February 2008 that he thought he would succeed in 18 months to produce biofuel " fourth generation ", ie not on an agricultural basis like ethanol, but based on carbon dioxide.
+The investor-researcher Craig Venter, whose team was the first to announce to have succeeded in decoding the human genome in 2000, announced in February he thought 2008 18 succeed in the space of months to produce biofuel " fourth generation "that is to say not on an agricultural basis as ethanol, but based on carbon dioxide.

 Today the J. Craig Venter Institute boasts especially using advanced algae to decompose and recompose the CO2 hydrocarbons.